Galactica-corp/galactica-monorepo/README.md

 ### Testing and Linting

 Run `yarn test` to run the tests once.
+Please note that the Snap test generates and verifies an ageProofZkKYC.
+Therefore it requires having the prover files in `packages/site/public/provers/`.
+If they are missing you can add them using the `proofGenerationPrep.ts` script as explained above.

 Run `yarn lint` to run the linter, or run `yarn lint:fix` to run the linter and fix any automatically fixable issues.